-By the end of the day, he offered him a year-long contract.
+By the end of the day, Leonard offered him a year-long contract.
 That was soon changed to a five-year contract, and Barney was officially a permanent part of the show.

 Closer Weekly reports that the Knotts and Griffith had a lot in common, because they came from similar Southern backgrounds, and they came to be close friends.
 In addition, Griffith was a big fan of Knotts’s considerable comedic talents.

-“Andy was the world’s greatest audience for Don,” said Howard, Griffith’s on-screen son.
+“Andy was the world’s greatest audience for Don,” Howard, Griffith’s on-screen son, told Closer Weekly.
 “Don had Andy literally in tears once a week.”